2008 European Union stimulus plan: Measures

+On implementation, the Commission requested member state leaders meeting at the European Council on 11-12 December 2008 to endorse the plan.

 National plans

 National plans are often close to 1.2 percentage points of GDP, as recommended by the European Commission, and are focused on 2008 and 2009.
 However, Germany and Spain have announced fiscal stimulus of respectively 3.3% (two plans altogether) and 8.1% of their GDP.